Information for Prospective Team Members

 Dean Abt (a Cat 2/55+ on the road and member of our Elite Team), Tim Pigula (Cat 3), and long-time team member, Mike Kirby (Cat 3 road/track/CX) are the co-leads of the MDP this season.
 Our team participation at the velodrome in Northbrook dipped a little the last couple seasons, but we have long history of racing and winning at the Northbrook velodrome over the years (with teammates racing every category from Cat 1 to Cat 5 and juniors).
 Our Elite Team (Cat 1/2) riders have cleaned up at the biggest races at the Ed Rudolph Velodrome in Northbrook the last 3-5 years, including Dan Breuer breaking the hour record for the State of Illinois back in September 2019.

-Last year in early February, 2020, a bunch of the members of the MDP got together to socialize, get to know newer teammates, discuss upcoming races, and generally start the organization process for the 2020 racing season.
+In early February, 2020, a bunch of the members of the MDP got together to socialize, get to know newer teammates, discuss upcoming races, and generally start the organization process for the 2020 racing season.
 Of course, that 2020 season never materialized, but we organized something similar earlier in 2021 to discuss similar plans to the extent possible given that the 2021 season has been somewhat truncated.
 We put together a spread sheet where MDP members can enter the races that they think they might be interested in racing so our teammates can all see who is racing where and can coordinate race tactics, training, and transportation to the races.

 Road RacingIn early 2020 team member Kevin O'Neill put together a page on our team website that summarizes most of the key spring road racing events in March, April, and May in and around Chicago.
 Needless to say, all of these events were eventually cancelled in 2020 and 2021, but they are events that have been around for a long time and will be back in 2022.
 Read more here: